AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 Step 3: Impact Scoring

 Sizing the opportunity.
 How many customers or how much revenue does this pattern affect?
-A retention insight affecting your top 100 customers is more valuable than one affecting your bottom 1,000, even if the pattern is more statistically significant in the latter group.
+A retention insight affecting your top 100 customers is more valuable than one affecting your bottom 1,000, even if the pattern is more statistically significant in the second group.

 Step 4: Prioritization and Delivery